NAACP leader says predecessor is discrediting a fundraiser - NewsBreak

 NAACP leader says predecessor is discrediting a fundraiser

-Editor's note: A clarification as been made to the story to reflect that the NAACP Corpus Christi is a civil-rights organization.
-Their Day Foundation is a community-focused nonprofit organization.

-The NAACP Corpus Christi and a local non-profit group are holding competing fundraisers, and the leader of one of them is calling out the other.
+Two local civil rights groups now have competing fundraisers, and the leader of one of them is calling out the other.

-But this year, his predecessor, Terry Mills, booked a fundraising banquet for his new organization, Their Day Foundation, on the same night and at the same time as its 52nd annual NAACP Freedom Fund Gala, which honors King and other community leaders.
+But this year, his predecessor, Terry Mills, booked a fundraising banquet for his new organization, Their Day Foundation, on the same night and at the same time as the NAACP gala.

 Coleman voiced his frustration to reporters Thursday afternoon.